bris-sys-sec/slides/README.md

 - [Lecture 13 2019-11-15](./2019-11-15.pdf) Access Control, RBAC, Bell Lapadula, Biba, Chinese Wall, Clark-Wilson Model [check associated reading material](https://github.com/bris-sys-sec/reading/tree/master/lecture12-access-control)
 - [(Guest) Lecture 14 and 15 2019-11-26](./2019-11-26.pdf) Fuzzing, Concurrency vulnerabilities [check associated reading material](https://github.com/bris-sys-sec/reading/tree/master/lecture14-fuzzing)
 - [Lecture 16 2019-12-06](./2019-12-06.pdf) Blockchain, Proof of Work, Transaction, Distributed Ledger [check associated reading material](https://github.com/bris-sys-sec/reading/tree/master/lecture16-blockchain)

+# Exam and what to expect

+The exam is divided into three parts:
+- **Question 1** (30pt): 5 simple knowledge questions (e.g. What is proof of work and how can it be used?)
+- **Question 2** (30pt): 2 problem.
+One covering material seen during the lectures, one covering material seen in Coursework 1.
+- **Question 3** (40pt): **one** essay-style question to chose among three.
+One is based on material seen during courseworks, the two others on material seen only during lectures.

+The goal of the exam is not to trick you.
+The questions are relatively simple and fair.
+You won't be expected to write any code, but you should be able to explain to a technical audience how things work.

+In addition, I strongly recommend you read (at least) the additional material associated with the following lectures:
+- Lecture 3;
+- Lecture 4;
+- Lecture 12;
+- Lecture 16;
+- Lecture 17.